tomasfaustin/Drink-Drank/README.md

 ## APPROACH

-We created two models--one for Users and one for Bars--that contain all of the information necessary to liaise between users and bars they will frequent.
+We created two models--one for Users and one for Bars--that contain all of the information necessary to liaise between users and bars they will keep in their "Visited" and "Unvisited" lists.
 These models manage our users' data and databases.

 ## TRELLO PAGE